dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 If an SNS community decides that they would like to give up the control of a given dapp canister, they can use this proposal to do so.
 To this end, the proposal defines the canister ID of the dapp canister to be deregistered and a principal to whom the canister will be handed over to (i.e., this principal will be set as the new controller of the specified dapp canister).

+This is a ["critical" proposal type](#criticalproposals), which means it is subject to higher voting thresholds before it is accepted.

 #### Relevant type signatures

 ```candid